Free Energy of the Cauchy Directed Polymer Model at High Temperature: Introduction

 \subsection{The model}

 We now introduce the Cauchy directed polymer model on $\mathbb{Z}^{1+1}$.
-The model consists of a random field and a heavy-tailed random walk on $\mathbb{Z}$, whose increment distribution is in the domain of attraction of the Cauchy law.
+The model consists of a random field and a heavy-tailed random walk on $\mathbb{Z}$, whose increment distribution is in the domain of attraction of the $1$-stable law.
 The random field models the random environment and the random walk models the polymer chain.
-When the polymer chain stretches in the random environment, there is an interaction between them.
+The polymer chain interacts with the random environment.
 We want to investigate whether this interaction significantly influences the behavior of the polymer chain compared to the case with no random environment.

 To be precise, we denote the random walk, its probability and expectation by $S=(S_{n})_{n\geq0}, \mathbf{P}$, and $\mathbf{E}$ respectively.
-The random walk $S$ has i.i.d. increment satisfying
+The random walk $S$ starts at $0$ and has i.i.d.\ increments satisfying